LukeElrod/AutoConfirm/readme.md

 1. **Reload UI:** Type `/reload` in the chat to reload the user interface.
 2. **Check for Updates:** Ensure you have the latest version of AutoConfirm installed.
 3. **Disable Conflicting Addons:** Temporarily disable other addons to check for conflicts.
+4. **Review Global Settings:** Ensure that your global settings in `.vscode/settings.json` do not conflict with the addon's functionality.

 For further assistance, please visit the [support page](https://www.curseforge.com) on CurseForge.

 ## Contributing

 Contributions are welcome!
 If you'd like to report a bug, request a feature, or submit a pull request, please do so on this repository.
+Your feedback helps make AutoConfirm better for everyone.